What is vascular dementia?

 Strategic infarct dementia

 One single large stroke can sometimes cause vascular dementia depending on the size and location of the stroke.
 This type of vascular dementia, called strategic infarct dementia, is characterised by the sudden onset of changes in thinking skills or behaviour after a stroke.
 The symptoms depend on the location of the stroke and what brain functions are affected by the damage.
 Provided no further strokes occur, the person’s symptoms may remain stable or even get better over time.
-However, if there is other vascular disease also affecting the brain or additional strokes occur, symptoms may get worse.
+However, if there is other vascular disease also affecting the brain or additional strokes occur, symptoms may get worse

-One form of vascular dementia is called multi-infarct dementia and is caused by many small strokes.
+One form of vascular dementia is called multi-infarct dementia and is caused by multiple strokes.
 This is and is associated with disease of the brain’s large blood vessels.
 The strokes are often silent, that is the person doesn’t notice any symptoms when they occur.
 Over time, as more strokes occur, more damage is done to the brain and reasoning and thinking skills may be affected to the point that a diagnosis of vascular dementia is made.
 Other symptoms can include depression and mood swings, but the symptoms very much depend on the location of the brain damage.
 Multi-infarct dementia can have a step-wise progression, where symptoms worsen after a new stroke, then stabilise for a time.

 Subcortical vascular dementia